krtek2k/CopyPasta/README.md

 # Copy&Pasta
-Informs about blank Copy&Pasta and prevents, by this, repeating the process of copying nothing in the clipboard
+Informs about blank Copy&Pasta CTRL+C and prevents, by this, repeating the process of copying nothing in the clipboard

 Basically just shows tooltip at caret or at mouse.
 Does not interrupt or change any thing.